AkshayAgarwal007/Jekyll-Mono/people.md

 ## Judi Agar (MSc 2012)

 [Judi's](https://ca.linkedin.com/in/judi-agar-540787119) research was on the structure of X-ray binary-containing globular clusters in Andromeda; her MSc thesis paper is [here](https://arxiv.org/abs/1308.6748).
-She is now a high school science and mathematics teacher.
+She is now a college astronomy professor and high school science and mathematics teacher.

 ## Ghazal Farhani (MSc 2012)